Test Code COGTF T-Cell Acute Lymphoblastic Leukemia/Lymphoma (ALL), Children's Oncology Group Enrollment Testing, FISH, Varies

 Approximately 85% of pediatric cases of ALL are B-cell lineage (B-ALL) and 15% are T-cell lineage (T-ALL).
 T-ALL is more common in adolescents than younger children and accounts for 25% of adult ALL.
 When occurring as a primary lymphoblastic lymphoma (LBL), approximately 90% are T-cell lineage versus only 10% B-cell lineage.
 T-LBL often present as a mediastinal mass in younger patients with or without concurrent bone marrow involvement.

-A combination of cytogenetic and FISH testing is currently recommended in all pediatric and adult patients to characterize the T-ALL clone for the prognostic genetic subgroups.
 A summary of the characteristic chromosome abnormalities identified in T-ALL are listed in the following table.

 Cytogenetic change |